Vyral/joe-corbisiero/_posts/2022-06-06-maria-and-colbys-home-flipping-advice.md

 {% include excerpt.html %}

 Today we’re pleased to be joined by Maria Corbisiero and Colby Kibodeaux, two home-flipping experts.
 They’re here to tell us all about flipping homes in San Diego and share some of their best tips.
-It’s not quick and easy like HGTV, but it’s always rewarding and often profitable.&nbsp;
+It’s not quick and easy like HGTV makes it seem, but it’s always rewarding and often profitable.&nbsp;

 **You can listen to our full conversation in the video above or skip to each topic using the timestamps provided:**